 The two dwarves are played by two of Hollywood’s most prolific and talented short actors, John George and Angelo Rossitto.
 George was actually born in Syria as Tufei Filthela, and acted in close to 200 films from 1916 to 1961, including Lon Chaney Sr’s The Road to Mandalay (1926) and the masterpiece The Unknown.
 He also appeared in Island of Lost Souls (1932, review) and The Bride of Frankenstein (1935, review).
 Rossitto’s career spanned 60 years from 1927 to 1987 and he appeared in a number of great films, as well as many TV series.
 He was in Tod Browning’s controversial Freaks (1927), Cecil B. DeMille’s Sign of the Cross, and had small uncredited roles in a bunch of classics.
 A prolific sci-fi actor, he appeared in The Mysterious Island (1929, review), Invasion of the Saucer Men (1957), The Story of Mankind (1957), Brain of Blood (1971), Dracula vs. Frankenstein (1971), The Clones (1973), The Dark (1979), Galaxina (1980), and the film he will be forever remembered for – Mad Max: Beyond the Thunderdome (1985), where he made a huge impact as The Master.

 And then there’s the lost women.
 First of all we have the two best friends in real life, Dolores Fuller and Mona KcKinnon.
 Fuller, of course, is immortalised (albeit unrealistically) by Sarah Jessica Parker in Tim Burton’s Ed Wood (1994), as Wood’s girlfriend.
 In real life, she was indeed that, but also Wood’s provider, associate producer, location scout, wardrobe manager and much more, as well as an actress.
 At the time she held up a steady job as a double for one of the stars in a popular TV show – a three day a week job, as he told – who else? – Tom Weaver in his book It Came from Horrorwood.
-She starred in Wood’s films Glenn or Glenda, Jail Bait and Bride of the Monster (1955).
+She starred in Wood’s films Glenn or Glenda, Jail Bait and Bride of the Monster (1955, review).
 After that she engaged in her other career as a songwriter, best known for writing hits for Elvis Presley movies.
 Anything about Fuller should not be gleaned from Sarah Jessica Parker’s portrayal of her in Tim Burton’s biopic, as that portrait is not even remotely based on the real Fuller.
 As opposed to the movie character, Fuller was very supportive of Wood, his transvestism and his filmmaking.
 McKinnon, with whom Fuller shared a house at a time, appeared most of Wood’s movies, which along with Mesa pretty much makes up all of her acting credits.

 Sherry Moreland had 20 credits, and appeared as the blind Martian girl in Rocketship X-M (1950, review).
 Katherine Victor was a multi-talented woman who worked as an animator, architect, actress and lots of other things.
 She was typecast in horror and sci-fi films in the fifties, and appeared in Invasion of the Animal People (1959), had the female lead in Teenage Zombies (1960), appeared in Creature of the Walking Dead (1965) and again played the lead in The Wild World of Batwoman (1966), credited as the 40th worst movie ever made on IMDb, and appeared in Frankenstein Island, which escapes IMDb’s Bottom 100 list by not having gathered the required 1 500 votes.
 In the eighties and nineties she made a career at Disney as a continuity coordinator and animation checker some of Disney’s lesser known films, but mainly on the company’s TV shows.